bingomanatee/transact/README.md

 ### Multiple Transaction Sets

-You can have more than one in your application if necessary, but *all actions that you want to synchronize transactionally must be managed by the same transaction set.
-For instance, you may have one transaction set for sending data back and forth to your APIs and a second one for managing a particular client side form.
+You can have more than one in your application if necessary, but *all actions that you want to synchronize transactionally must be managed by the same transObj set.
+For instance, you may have one transObj set for sending data back and forth to your APIs and a second one for managing a particular client side form.
 But an error in your API TransactionSet won't cause your form TransactionSet to register an error (unless you do so manually), or vice versa.